mrbusche/backseatfan.com/_posts/2009-10-07-crabtree-agrees-to-deal.md

   </p>

   <p>
     I am sure the extra Million or so he got for holding was totally worth the PR hit and lack of respect from his teammates.
-Totally worth it&#8230; Just Kidding.
+Totally worth it?
+Just Kidding.
   </p>

   <p>